DIY Fall Candy Corn Luminary

 Every fall, my family celebrates the season by creating homemade decorations.
-Last year my daughters and I made these beautiful autumn leaf luminaries.
+Last year my daughters and I made beautiful autumn leaf luminaries.
 We liked the way they looked when they were lit up at night, so we knew we wanted to create another luminary.
 Since candy corn crafts are cute, we decided to make that our theme this year.

 My middle school daughter made this one!